Cruelty to a child – assault and ill treatment, abandonment, neglect, and failure to protect

 When considering a community or custodial sentence for an offender who has, or may have, caring responsibilities the court should ask the Probation Service to address these issues in a PSR.

-Useful information can be found in the Equal Treatment Bench Book (see in particular Chapter 6 paragraphs 131 to 137)
+Useful information can be found in the Equal Treatment Bench Book (see in particular Chapter 6 paragraphs 119 to 125)

-• Good character and/or exemplary conduct
+• Positive character and/or exemplary conduct (regardless of previous convictions)

 Care should be taken to avoid double counting factors including those already taken into account in assessing culpability or harm

 This factor may apply whether or not the offender has previous convictions.
-Evidence that an offender has demonstrated positive good character through, for example, charitable works may reduce the sentence.

-However, this factor is less likely to be relevant where the offending is very serious.
-Where an offender has used their good character or status to facilitate or conceal the offending it could be treated as an aggravating factor.
+• Where an offender has used their positive character or status to facilitate or conceal the offending it could be treated as an aggravating factor.

 (where previous good character/exemplary conduct has been used to facilitate or conceal the offence, this should not normally constitute mitigation and such conduct may constitute aggravation)